skydiablo/Coinbase-Pro/README.md

 # Coinbase Pro

 A library written in PHP to interact with Coinbase Pro via API.
+This is the ReactPHP variant with a Promise based interface.

 https://packagist.org/packages/blakedhamilton/coinbase-pro<br>
 https://docs.pro.coinbase.com/